 Assuming no other changes, if the MS sector had retrospectively caught the same amount of whiting from May 1-15 it did from May 16-31 in the 2016-2020 period, it could have led to increases in attainment of 21 percent on average for the initial allocations and 19 percent looking at post-reapportionment attainment (Table 4).
-Utilizing the historical production value information from the analysis above, this additional catch could have been associated with \$8.4 to \$20.3 million in associated additional production revenue for the sector.
+Utilizing the historical production value information from the analysis above4, and assuming that the market can absorb additional product, this additional catch could have been associated with \$8.4 to \$20.3 million in additional production revenue for the sector.
 The additional catch would have resulted in an estimated \$10.5-\$22.8 million in income impacts and 159 to 345 induced jobs compared to No Action.
 However, as will be discussed in Section 4, if Alternative 1 (May 1 start date) is combined with the ability for a processor to operate as a CP and an MS in the same season, the number of processors available in the MS sector could increase, leading to more opportunity for CVs to deliver and even greater increases in overall catch than indicated in Table 4.